Rameshzende/React-Timer/README.md

            1) Open the cloned repository folder through the cmd

-              Enter the following commands
+              Enter into the Project folder by

-               cd /foldername
+		      cd /ProjectfolderName

-                  icd /MyApp Then enter
+               the Start the application

 	       npx run-android (To run on Android)
                npx run-ios (to run on iso Device)

 ### Creating a new application